Lightning Safety Awareness Week: 7 Days of Safety

 How Lightning Forms

-While these storms are forming, air acts as an insulator between the positive and negative charges in the cloud and between the cloud and thr ground.
+While these storms are forming, air acts as an insulator between the positive and negative charges in the cloud and between the cloud and the ground.
 When the difference in charges becomes too great, this insulating capacity of the air breaks down.
 Then, there is a rapid discharge of electricity.
 This is lightning.

 How Thunder Forms

-The electrical discharge makes a loud noise that we know as thunder.
-When lightning strikes through the air it heats it up very quickly.
+The electrical discharge makes a loud noise we know as thunder.
+When lightning strikes through the air it heats it up quickly.
 This causes the air to expand rapidly and creates the sound of thunder.
 According to the National Weather Service, you can hear thunder about 10 miles from lightning strikes.

 Day 3 – Tuesday

 The third day’s theme is lightning safety outdoors.
 During the summer months especially, outdoor workers, athletes, and people enjoying recreation activities are at increased risk of a lightning strike.
 This is because there is no safe place outdoors when a summer thunderstorm moves in quickly.
 The only safe thing you can do is to get inside a safe building or vehicle.
-This move requires planning ahead and an advanced lightning alert system that can notify you a storm is approaching before you are in immediate danger.
+This move requires planning and an advanced lightning alert system that can notify you a storm is approaching before you are in immediate danger.